Published on April 20th, 2017 | by Ruben0

 Mouth: punzante, with a spike of acidity and salinity right away, but always a certain feminine elegance.
 Very, very wide and with a rather glyceric mouthfeel.
 You can tell this took a long time evolving from Manzanilla to Amontillado.
 Salted almonds, hazelnuts, brine.
 A faint touch of smoke.
 Lovely warm, nutty aroma in the empty glass.

 Availability: the more recent bottlings are easier to find, but on the whole highly limited.
-Around € 80 for a 50 cl bottle.
+Around € 80 for a 50 cl bottle, check Lavinia for instance.

 Summary: A top class Amontillado, which shows all the spikey sharpness of coastal Sanlúcar and blends it with warm, waxy, oaky flavours.
 One of the best Amontillados I've had and a must-try if you can find a bottle.